Deck Building Compendium

 Mana Curve

 When building a mana curve, it is important to remember the context of the cards.
-If you have a one-drop that you wouldn't want to play on turn one (such as an aura), it doesn't make sense to include it in the one-drops column of your mana curve.
+If you have a card that costs one mana but that you wouldn't want to play on turn one (such as an aura), it doesn't make sense to include it among your one-drops.
 In these cases, think about what turn you'd ideally play that card and include it in the corresponding column instead.

-The mana curve is less important in constructed formats than it is in limited formats, but it is still a good thing to keep in mind - especially in aggro decks.
+The mana curve is less important in constructed formats than it is in limited formats, but it is still a good thing to keep in mind.

 Legality